0x9ONU/Obsidian-Notes/Summer Research/Networks/Chapter 1 - Computer Networks and the Internet.md

 ### Packet Switches

-Takes an incoming packet on its communciation links and forwards it to its destination thorugh its outgoing communciation links.
+Takes an incoming packet on its communication links and forwards it to its destination through its outgoing communication links.

 ```ad-note
 The two most common types of packet switches: